-Did you know that a little more than one-third of all searches in 2017 were local searches?
+Did you know that 46 percent of all Google searches were looking for local search information?

 That's a lot of people, but with more than half of consumers looking up local businesses monthly, I can't say I'm surprised.